 - Do we help all our pupils to achieve as much as they can, and get the most from what is on offer, based on their individual needs? - Which groups of pupils are not achieving as much as they can?
 Why not? - How do we explain any differences?
-Are the explanations justified? - Does each relevant policy include aims to deal with attainment differences between pupils? - Do our policy aims lead to actions to deal with differences that have been identified (for example, extra coaching for pupils, or steps to prevent bullying)? - What are we doing to raise standards and promote equality of opportunity for pupils who seem to be underachieving and who may need extra support? - Can any action we take be traced back to individual policy aims and related targets and strategies? - Is the action taken appropriate and effective?
+Are the explanations justified? - Does each relevant policy include aims to deal with attainment differences between pupils? - Do our policy aims lead to actions to deal with differences that have been identified (for example, extra coaching for pupils, or steps to prevent bullying)? - What are we doing to raise standards and promote equality of opportunity for pupils who seem to be underachieving and who may need extra support? - Is the action taken appropriate and effective?
 Are there any unexpected results?
-If so how are they being handled? - Does each relevant policy include aims to promote equality and harmony, prevent or challenge discrimination?
-Does each relevant policy's aims lead to effective action? - What changes does the school need to make to relevant policies, their aims and any related targets and strategies?
+If so how are they being handled? - What changes does the school need to make to relevant policies, their aims and any related targets and strategies?